emlaine646/bioinformatics_project/README.md

 ﻿# bioinformatics_project
 # Ovarian Cancer Bioinformatics Project

 This project analyzes ovarian cancer patient data using Python.
 The dataset is split into three CSV files (`data_part1.csv`, `data_part2.csv`, `data_part3.csv`) due to size constraints.
-The project provides basic exploratory data analysis (EDA), visualizations, and a summary of ovarian cancer progression probability.
+The project performs exploratory data analysis (EDA), visualizations, and summaries of ovarian cancer progression probability.
 ---

 ## Project Features

 - Load and combine large CSV datasets.
-- Print dataset info, first rows, summary statistics, and missing values.
+- Display dataset info, first rows, summary statistics, and missing values.
-- Generate histograms for key features:
+- Generate histograms for all numeric columns in the dataset.
-  - Age
-  - BMI
-  - CA125
-  - Tumor Size
-  - Progression Probability
-- Correlation heatmap for all numeric features.
+- Create a correlation heatmap for numeric features.
-- Bar plot showing average ovarian cancer progression probability by CancerStage.
+- Plot average progression probability by CancerStage.
-- Automatically saves all plots to a `plots` folder in the project directory.
+- Automatically saves all plots to a `plots` folder.

 ---